streamnative/pulsarctl/CONTRIBUTING.md

 ## Code style

-The coding style suggested by the Golang community is used in `Pulsarcli`.
+The coding style suggested by the Golang community is used in `pulsarctl`.
 For details, refer to [style doc](https://github.com/golang/go/wiki/CodeReviewComments).
 Follow the style, make your pull request easy to review, maintain and develop.

 ## Create new files